-Hardship withdrawals are treated as taxable income and may be subject to an additional 10 percent tax.
+Hardship withdrawals are treated as taxable income and may be subject to an additional 10 percent tax (and usually are).
 So the hardship alone won’t let you avoid those taxes.
-However, you may be able to sidestep the 10 percent penalty tax in some situations, as discussed below.
+However, you may be able to sidestep the 10 percent penalty tax in some situations, as discussed in the next section.

 The IRS is clear as to what counts as a hardship: The event must pose “an immediate and heavy financial need of the employee.”
 The agency lays out some guidelines that qualify: